ipfs-force-community/sophon-docs/docs/operation/deploy-a-cs.md

 :::warning

-It is recommended that you test your setup in calibration network before deploying on mainnet.
+It is recommended that you test your setup in `calibration` network before deploying on `mainnet`.

 :::